Bisimulation for quantum processes: Introduction

-The paper is organized as follows: in Section 2, we review some basic notions from linear algebra and quantum mechanics.
+This paper is an extension and completion of our primary results reported at POPL~\cite{FDY11}.
+The main difference is that in the current paper (1) a section on strong bisimulation is added where internal actions are treated in the same way as visible actions; (2) a notion of approximate strong bisimulation is introduced to characterize the extent to which two quantum processes are bisimilar; and (3) the proofs of the main results are presented, wheras they were omitted in~\cite{FDY11} because of the limitation of space.
+The rest of the paper is organized as follows.
+In Section 2, we review some basic notions from linear algebra and quantum mechanics.
 The syntax and operational semantics of qCCS are presented in Section 3.
 To illustrate the expressiveness of qCCS, we describe with it the well-known quantum superdense coding and teleportation protocols.
 We also show how to encode quantum unitary gates and measurement gates, which are two basic elements of quantum circuits, by qCCS.
-Section 4 defines the notion of bisimulations for configurations as well as quantum processes.
-Equivalence relation based on bisimularity is also defined and proved to be fully preserved by all process constructors of qCCS.
-The validity of examples in Section 3 is proved by using the notion of bisimilarity defined in this section.
-Various properties such as monoid laws, static laws, the expansion law, as well as uniqueness of solutions of process equations are also examined.
-We outline the main results in Section 5 and point out some problems for further study.
+Section~4 defines the notion of strong bisimulation for configurations as well as quantum processes.
+Various properties such as congruence property, monoid laws, static laws, the expansion law, as well as uniqueness of solutions of process equations, are also examined.
+In Section 5, a notion of approximate strong bisimulation is proposed and its corresponding metric between quantum processes defined.
+It is proved that the approximate strong bisimulation is also congruent and the corresponding metric non-expansive with respect to all process constructors in qCCS.
+Section~6 is devoted to proposing a weak bisimulation, and an equivalence relation based on the weak bisimularity is also defined and proved to be fully preserved by all process constructors of qCCS.
+The validity of examples in Section 3 is proved by using the notion of weak bisimilarity defined in this section.
+We outline the main results in Section 7 and point out some problems for further study.
+In particular, we discuss the difficulty of defining an approximate weak bisimulation for quantum processes.